scoleri/cloudcustodianmfa/README.md

 - git
 - bash git prompt
 - Cloud Custodian
-- virtualenv, python2 and 3
+- virtualenv, python2 and 3.6
+- kubectl
+- aws-iam-authenticator
 - aws-azure-login

 #USAGE (mac or linux, I don't know the syntax for windows usage but it should work):